Gaulomatic/AirPodsSanity/README.md

 # AirPodsSanity

-> Credit: AirPodsSanity is based off [milgra/airpodssoundqualityfixer](https://github.com/milgra/airpodssoundqualityfixer)
+> Credit: AirPodsSanity is inspired by [milgra/airpodssoundqualityfixer](https://github.com/milgra/airpodssoundqualityfixer)

 Keeps you from loosing your sanity when using AirPods with a Mac.